GSA/open-gsa-redesign/_apidocs/entity-api.md

 <td>The API, by default, will return only the entities that are registered, if this search parameter is not sent in the request.
 <br>However, users can choose to send this search parameter as:
 <br>samRegistered=Yes – to receive entities that are registered.
 <br>samRegistered=No – to receive entities that are not registered/ID Assigned.
-(For v3)
 </td>
 <td>v3</td>
 </tr>